-For example, dog biscuit bags that are actually backed with foil.
-Biscuit bags look silver but this is painted on, not foil backed, so these can be recycled.
+Biscuit bags and chip packets look silver but this is painted on, not foil backed, so these can be recycled.

-We’ve partnered with Future Post (www.futurepost.co.nz) to supply them with soft plastic materials which are blended with other plastics to manufacture plastic fence posts here in New Zealand.
+We’ve partnered with Future Post (www.futurepost.co.nz) to supply them with soft plastic materials which are blended with other plastics to manufacture plastic fence posts, vegetable gardens and parking bumpers here in New Zealand.

 And in the Lower North Island we’re supplying a small Levin company Second Life Plastics with soft plastic materials which 2LP is using to manufacture products such as ducting - see www.2lp.co.nz.

 Packaging returned for recycling via our drop off bins should be ‘empty, clean and dry’.
 If you want to recycle bags and wrapping from foods give the bag a quick rinse, then turn it inside out to air dry overnight before popping it in with other collected plastic packaging.

 The collection service is available in the Auckland,Bay of Plenty, Christchurch, Northland, Waikato, Taranaki and Wellington regions.
 We are taking a phased approach to expansion to continually monitor the volumes we collect.

 We are looking at the potential for new collections points around the country, as we continue to manage the amount of soft plastics we collect with the available processing capacity.
 At present there are no processors in South Island.

 With our new processing partners we are taking a look at what items they can take as this is continually evolving.

 You can find your nearest participating supermarket or store by using the Store Locator on our website.